 Our Corporate Governance Guidelines provide that directors are expected to attend meetings of the Board and meetings of the committees on which they serve.
-During fiscal year 2011, the Board of Directors met a total of six (6) times.
-Each director, other than Mr. Muscari, attended at least 75% of the total number of meetings of the Board and its committees on which the director served during the fiscal year, based on the number of such meetings held during the period for which each person served as a director or on a committee.
-Mr. Muscari, due to scheduling conflicts, attended 74% of the total number of meetings of the Board and its committees on which he served during the fiscal year.
+During fiscal year 2012, the Board of Directors met a total of three (3) times.
+Each director attended at least 75% of the total number of meetings of the Board and its committees on which the director served during the fiscal year, based on the number of such meetings held during the period for which each person served as a director or on a committee.
 It is our policy that directors are invited to the Annual Meeting but are not required to attend.
-The Chairman of the Board attended the 2010 annual meeting of stockholders.
+Several of our directors, including the Chairman of the Board, attended the 2011 annual meeting of stockholders.